Edictum

 Dry-Run Evaluation

-You need to test whether a tool call would be allowed or denied without actually executing it.
+Test whether a tool call would be allowed, blocked, or warned without executing it.

 AI Assistance

-Right page if: you need to test whether a tool call would be allowed or denied without executing it -- `evaluate()` is synchronous, produces no audit events, and checks all contracts exhaustively.
-Wrong page if: you need the full runtime pipeline with session state and audit -- use `run()`.
-For command-line testing, see https://docs.edictum.ai/docs/reference/cli.
-Gotcha: `evaluate()` skips session contracts (no session context in dry-run) but does evaluate sandbox contracts.
-Postconditions are only checked when you pass the `output` parameter.
+Right page if: you need to test a tool call without executing it -- `evaluate()` returns a decision and matching rules, but does not mutate runtime state.
+Wrong page if: you need the full runtime pipeline with workflow gates, session state, or audit -- use `run()`.
+Gotcha: dry-run evaluation skips session rules and workflow gates because they need runtime session state.
+Check output rules only run when you provide `output`.

 Quick Example